yguitton/training-material/topics/introduction/tutorials/galaxy-intro-ngs-data-managment/tutorial.md

   date: 2025-04-12
 ---

-In this section we will look at practical aspects of manipulation of next-generation sequencing data.
+In this section, we will look at practical aspects of manipulation of next-generation sequencing data.
 We will start with the FASTQ format produced by most sequencing machines and will finish with the SAM/BAM format representing mapped reads.
-The cover image above shows a screen dump of a SAM dataset.

 ## FASTQ manipulation and quality control

 [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) is not a very well defined format.
 In the beginning various manufacturers of sequencing instruments were free to interpret FASTQ as they saw fit, resulting in a multitude of FASTQ flavors.
 This variation stemmed primarily from different ways of encoding quality values as described [on the Wikipedia article for FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) (below you will find an explanation of quality scores and their meaning).
-Today, the [FASTQ Sanger](https://www.ncbi.nlm.nih.gov/pubmed/20015970) version of the format is considered to be the standard form of FASTQ.
-Galaxy is using FASTQ Sanger as the only legitimate input for downstream processing tools and provides [a number of utilities for converting FASTQ files](https://www.ncbi.nlm.nih.gov/pubmed/20562416) into this form (see **FASTQ Quality Control** section of Galaxy tools).
+Today, the FASTQ Sanger version ({% cite Cock2009 %}) of the format is considered to be the standard form of FASTQ.
+Galaxy is using FASTQ Sanger as the only legitimate input for downstream processing tools and provides a number of utilities for converting FASTQ files ({% cite Blankenberg2010 %}) into this form (see **FASTQ Quality Control** section of Galaxy tools whic is available on some usegalaxy.* instances).

 The FASTQ format looks like this: